 This is only an account of our own experience with roasting pigs and it is NOT intended as a complete guideline or instruction manual.

 The builder of any devices similar to, or adapted from, those described in the account on this site does so at their own risk and peril.
 The WEBSITE VISITOR IMPLICITLY ASSUME ALL RISKS inherent in the building of said devices AND in the preparation of any food item using these devices.

-In no event shall iCuban.com, Cuban-Christmas.com, "Three Guys From Miami," any affiliated companies (Website Content Providers) or any individual associated with these entities be liable for any damages, including direct or consequential, personal injuries suffered, or property or economic losses incurred as a result of anyone using the information published on this website in any fashion.
+In no event shall iCuban.com, Cuban-Christmas.com, "Three Guys From Miami," any affiliated companies (Website Content Providers) or any individual associated with these entities be liable for any damages, including direct or consequential, personal injuries suffered, or property or economic losses incurred as a result of anyone using the information published on this website or otherwise communicated via email or in any fashion.

 The Website Content Providers assume no liability or responsibility for the design, construction, or use of any device similar to, or adapted from, any device described on this site.